 With summer around the corner, BeautyCrew approached Apotecari’s Simone Abaron for some insights into the bleaching process: the ‘how’, ‘what happens’ and ‘what we can do to ensure we don’t end up damaging our hair’.
 Here’s what followed:

-Understanding that bleaching (or “powder lightening” in salon world) your hair is the process of stripping the hair strand of its natural pigment – its colour – is a fundamental step one in the bleaching process.
+Simone: Understanding that bleaching (or “powder lightening” in salon world) your hair is the process of stripping the hair strand of its natural pigment – its colour – is a fundamental ‘step one’ in the bleaching process.

 When it comes to bleaching or lightening hair, it’s important to know: the better the quality of hair at the outset, the better the result will be.